ZETALVX/Telegram.Bot.v22/README.md

 Video tutorial on my channel: https://youtu.be/L1nCIz8Q6LM

-I have inserted two versions, one with only the chatbot function via the console.
-And the other complete with everything as shown in my video, with integrated Telegram and TTS.

 I used Visual Studio 2022.
 I used the "Telegram.Bot" and "HttpToSocks5Proxy" library.
 The version of Telegram.Bot used is the 22.3.0.